Typhoon Bualoi (2019)

-Typhoon Bualoi was a tropical cyclone that caused flooding over Japan during mid-October 2019.
+Typhoon Bualoi (Note: The name Bualoi (Thai: บัวลอย, [bua˧ lɔːj˧]) was contributed by Thailand and refers to a Thai dessert in Thai.) was a tropical cyclone that caused flooding over Japan during mid-October 2019.
 The fortieth tropical depression, twenty-first named storm, and eleventh typhoon of the annual typhoon season, Bualoi originated from a disturbance east of the Marshall Islands on October 17, that quickly organized to a tropical depression on October 19, at which point it was given the designation 22W.
 Favorable conditions strengthened the depression into a tropical storm, prompting the Japan Meteorological Agency to name it Bualoi.
 The storm rapidly intensified and became a typhoon on October 20, before its rate of strengthening was stopped by a tropical upper tropospheric trough the following day.
 The rate was later recommenced through rapid intensification, making Bualoi reach its peak on October 22 as a Category 5-equivalent typhoon, with 10-minute sustained winds of 185 km/h and one-minute sustained winds of 260 km/h.
 Bualoi rapidly weakened on October 23 due to wind shear and continued before transitioning into an extratropical cyclone and dissipating on October 25.

 After affecting the Mariana Islands, where an emergency declaration was issued, warm moist air flowed into Bualoi, causing the atmosphere to become unstable and produce torrential rains over Japan on October 25.
 Around that time, the country was still in the recovery process after Typhoons Faxai and Hagibis had devastated the archipelago.
 Most of the damage occurred in Chiba Prefecture, though other prefectures such as Miyagi and Fukushima Prefectures, were also affected.
 Across the prefectures, about half of the 13 fatalities took place in a car as the automobiles were swept or submerged in rivers flooded by the rain, and happened during evacuation.
 Transportation services were also stopped in the affected areas.
 About 4,998 houses were destroyed, contributing to the total of over million in damages.